codebotjs/codebot/README.md

 ### Templates

-Codebot use [ejs](https://www.npmjs.com/package/ejs) as template engine
+Codebot use [ejs](https://www.npmjs.com/package/ejs) as default template engine

-The templates will be searched on the `src` folder
+If the `src` is not defined on `/path/from/module/codebot.json`, the templates will be searched on the `/path/from/module/src/` folder

 ### Directives to filenames and folders